 There was an increase in the lower income bracket from November to March of 5% points and a corresponding decrease in the middle bracket by about 4% points.
 It seems that the lower income bracket’s interest in changing jobs has increased.

 Overall, the share of all income brackets indicating current unemployment has risen by about 5% to 50% in total.

 Those of you who read this blog know that I often refer back to Daniel Goleman’s seminal work, Emotional Intelligence, and particularly his description of the basic motivations hard-wired into our reptile brains: fear, dominance and gratification.

 So, it may be safe to say that while the share of would-be career changers driven by a need for dominance and gratification has remained fairly consistent, the share driven by current unemployment or fear of unemployment has grown markedly.
 I know, you are probably thinking, “big surprise there, genius!”
 However, we at the Barrett Group try to be fact-driven whenever possible, even when we are providing significant emotional support to our clients.

-“I did not know what to expect using these services, and I am pleasantly surprised by the positive outcome, feedback and strategic plan.
-I feel empowered and focused to move onto the next stage of my career transition.
+“I did not know what to expect using these services.
+I am pleasantly surprised by the positive outcome, feedback and strategic plan.
+And I feel empowered and focused to move onto the next stage of my career transition.
 My Clarity Coach (Todd) was excellent.
 Todd really took the time to explain what we were doing and why, provide feedback on the various diagnostic test results and challenge me to build a detailed, thoughtful strategic plan – which we accomplished.
 I am grateful for his leadership and input.”
-[April 2020, the client elected to remain anonymous in this case]

 Of course, we offer numerous testimonials, news on current hiring activity, and individual, named success stories on our website: www.careerchange.com.